SMSNA Research Grant Guidelines

 - Abstract (300 words limit)

-- A detailed description of the research question divided into 4 sections, addressing the specific aims of the research, the background of the problem being addressed, preliminary data, and an outline of the proposed investigation including potential alternatives and problems that may be encountered. (four-page limit)
+- A detailed description of the research question divided into 4 sections, addressing 1) the specific aims of the research, 2) the background of the problem being addressed, 3) preliminary data, and 4) an outline of the proposed investigation including potential alternatives and problems that may be encountered (four-page limit)

 - A letter of support from a faculty mentor

-- Provide documentation regarding other available funds (if any) supporting the proposed project, cosigned by the mentor.
+- Documentation regarding other available funds (if any) supporting the proposed project, cosigned by the mentor

 Application Review and Selection Process

-Applications are competitive and open to all relevant institutions and candidates in the geographic region of SMSNA and in the therapeutic are of Men’s Health.
-All applications will be evaluated by a peer review panel of expert physician-scientists and researchers - the SMSNA Fellowship and Residency Education Committee.
-All funding decisions must be approved by the Executive Committee of the SMSNA Foundation.
+Applications are competitive and open to all relevant institutions and candidates in the geographic region of SMSNA and in the therapeutic area of Men’s Health.
+All applications will be evaluated by a peer review panel of expert physician-scientists and researchers.
+All funding decisions will be approved by the Executive Committee of the SMSNA Foundation.